siva1801/web-application-pipeline/README.md

-# Automated Deployment Pipeline with Docker, Jenkins, and Ansible
+# Automated Deployment Pipeline for a Web Application

 This README provides an overview and key steps for setting up an automated deployment pipeline using Docker, Jenkins, and Ansible on an Ubuntu EC2 instance.

 ## Overview

+This project demonstrates how to automate the deployment of a web application by integrating the following tools:

 - **Docker**: Used for containerizing the application.
 - **Jenkins**: Automates the build and deployment process.